Dev-Anky07/Docosarus/Ternoa Fundamentals.md

-# 🌌 Ternoa Fundamentals
+# Ternoa Fundamentals

-Your one stop shop for everything {Ternoa centric}.
+Your one stop shop for everything Ternoa centric.
 Here we cover all aspects of Ternoa and its ecosystem in detail for our users and developers.
 This doc contains a comprehensive account of everything ranging from Chain Architecture and Security Protocols to Off chain tools.

 [more Introductory content here]